accessibility-exchange/co-design/src/steps/organizations-prepare-internally.md

 ### Federally regulated entities must go through some training about disability issues and cultural differences before engaging

 * Review policies like the UN Convention of Persons with Disabilities, and other relevant policies (ex. anti audism policy)
-* Learn about the difficulties that Deaf people and people with disabilities face, and the advocacy that’s already been done
+* Learn about the difficulties that Deaf people and people with disabilities face, and the advocacy that’s already been done (ex.
+Reconciliation for Indigenous communities)
-* Be aware of any complaints the federally regulated entity received  around accessibility - this can be done through storytelling about experiences with certain federally regulated entities
+* Be aware of any complaints the organization received  around accessibility - this can be done through storytelling about experiences with certain organizations
+* Do training on how to work appropriately with different groups, ex.
+BIPOC training, accessibility training, sensitivity training
-* We can provide a basic resource on how to meet different access needs
+* If going into a community, do research work on how to do so respectfully

+### Learn to not replicate existing power dynamics during collaboration

+* Ex.
+Colonialism

 ### Evaluate their readiness for change